dadi/docs/docs/web.md

 #### Markdown

 Serve content from a local folder containing text files.
-You can specify also specify the extension to grab.
+You can also specify the extension to grab.
 Web will process any Markdown formatting (with [Marked](https://github.com/chjj/marked)) it finds automatically as well as any [Jekyll-style front matter](https://jekyllrb.com/docs/frontmatter/) found.
 Any dates/times found will be processed through JavasScript’s `Date()` function.

 ```JSON
 {